Danielle Foxhoven

-Danielle Lauren Foxhoven (born November 9, 1989) is an American college soccer coach and retired professional soccer forward.
+Danielle Lauren Foxhoven (born November 9, 1989) is an American college soccer coach and retired professional women's soccer forward.
 She most recently played for Seattle Reign FC of the National Women's Soccer League and previously played for Portland Thorns FC as well as Russian side, FC Energy Voronezh.

 Early life

 Born to Brian and Bunny Foxhoven, Danielle was raised in Littleton, Colorado.
 She attended and played for J.K.
 Mullen High School in Denver, where she received several honors and awards during her time.
 Foxhoven was named the High School Athletic Association Player of the Year in 2006 and 2007, Denver Post and Rocky Mountain News Player of the Year in 2007, Colorado Sportswoman of the Year for Soccer in 2007 and 2008, NSCAA Youth All-America Team as a junior and senior, All-Centennial League First Team each season she played, and a 2008 Parade Magazine All-American.
 Foxhoven helped lead her team to 5A State Championship in 2007.
 Foxhoven played three seasons at J.K.
 Mullen, eventually leaving to focus on her club career.
-Foxhoven was a member of the Colorado Rush dating back as early as 1994 and the Rush Nike team from 1999.
-She scored six goals and earned the adidas Golden Boot as Most Valuable Player by leading her team to the 2008 U.S. Youth Soccer National Championship.
+Foxhoven was a member of the Colorado Rush youth system dating back as early as 1994 and the Colorado Rush Nike team from 1999.
+She scored six goals and earned the adidas Golden Boot as Most Valuable Player by leading her team to the 2008 U.S. Youth Soccer (USYS) National Championship.
 Foxhoven also guided the team to the 2009 USYS title and to six Colorado State Championships, helped the squad to the 2008 Disney Showcase title, Region IV runner-up 2004, regional semifinals in 2005, and earned State MVP honors in 2002, 2004 and 2007.
 Foxhoven was named the Colorado Rush Female Player of the Year 2007.